Alek Thomas Player Props: Diamondbacks vs. Mariners

-After going 1-for-5 with a double and an RBI in his last game, Alek Thomas and the Arizona Diamondbacks face the Seattle Mariners (who will start Logan Gilbert) at 9:40 PM ET on Friday.
+Alek Thomas -- 1-for-5 with a double and an RBI in his most recent game -- will be in action for the Arizona Diamondbacks against the Seattle Mariners, with Bryan Woo on the mound, on July 29 at 8:10 PM ET.

 Alek Thomas Game Info & Props vs. the Mariners